 The name of this organization shall be the Chino Valley Democratic Club, which includes (Chino, Chino Hills, and South Ontario).

-The Chino Valley Democratic Club (hereinafter called the Club) shall focus its efforts within the communities of Chino, Chino Hills, and South Ontario, located in San Bernardino County; to advance the goals of the Democratic Party (hereinafter called the Party), through public policy and political issue analysis, education, fund-raising, recruitment, coordination with other Democratic groups, and other activities to benefit the Party.
+The Chino Valley Democratic Club (hereinafter called the Club) shall focus its efforts within the communities of Chino, Chino Hills, and South Ontario, and the Assembly districts they are located in.
+In San Bernardino County; to advance the goals of the Democratic Party (hereinafter called the Party), through public policy and political issue analysis, education, fundraising, recruitment, coordination with other Democratic groups, and other activities to benefit the Party.

 The club shall seek to publicize activities, and to build its membership from registered Democrats within Chino, Chino Hills, and South Ontario.
 The Club shall develop a work plan, which shall be evaluated by the membership at least once every six months.
 This work plan shall include a report on the number of registered Democrats within Chino, Chino Hills, and South Ontario communities, a report on Democratic voter turnout in Chino, Chino Hills, and South Ontario, and a comparison of local Democratic statistics to other political affiliations.